timmcginley/41936/Project/Reqs.md

 DTU wants to maintain a green campus with landscapes in the future and has developed a strategic campus plan (To be released soon) that supports this.
 Any landscape/nature included in a new building must be replaced by new actions in the outdoor environment.

+-->

 ## Flexible

 Flexible and robust office building that can accommodate a range of tenants.

 ## Connection to Campus

-Explain the relation between the building complex and the rest of the Campus
+Explain the relationship between the building complex and the rest of the campus

 ## Connection to Building 310

 You can build above but MUST NOT transfer any loads to the existing buildings (the foundations would not have been designed for it).
 310 touches our site in 2 places.
 You can either; build up to the edge of building 310 in both places or connect (knock through) to one space but stay at least 1m clear of the other.
 It is up to your group which you choose.

-## Minimum underground floors (3 floors)
+## Underground space (3000m2)?

-If you have a geo consultant then you must have a minimum of 3 underground floors, that support the underground building services requirements and parking levels.
-This will affect your C02 for the project and therefore you produce 2 CO2 figures, one including the basement and one without including the basement.
+If you have a geo consultant then you must have a minimum of 3000m2 of basement.
+This should be possible that support the underground building services requirements and parking levels.
+This will affect your C02 for the project and therefore you will produce 2 CO2 figures, one including the basement and one without including the basement.

 ## Typology (multi tenanted office)